 Throughout the project, the Community for Learning & Innovation (CLI) provided crucial support in obtaining the funding, as well as administrating the final steps of launching the materials which were developed.
 “The CLI’s close collaboration with Risbo also helped during the development of the materials, within which Risbo’s help was very valuable”, mentions Jorien.

 Are you interested in improving academic writing skills within your faculty?
-Or did this article inspire you to request an innovation project for your own innovative ideas?
-Please visit this page and get in contact with the CLI.
+The developed materials are also available for other faculties.
+Send an email to cli@eur.nl and we will put you in touch with Jorien Veldwijk!
+Or perhaps this article has inspired you to apply for an innovation project for your own innovative ideas?
+Please visit this page for more information.